Arizona State vs. Oregon State NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

+- The combined points per game average of the two teams, 64.8, is 5.8 points more than Saturday's over/under.

-- The two teams combine to score 64.8 points per game, 5.3 more than the total in this contest.
+- The 47.5 combined points per game that these two squads have allowed this season are 11.5 fewer than the 59 total in this contest.

-- These two squads combine to allow 47.5 points per game, 12.0 fewer than this contest's over/under.
+- The Sun Devils and their opponents score an average of 52.6 points per game, 6.4 fewer than Saturday's total.

-- The average total in Sun Devils games this season is 52.6, 6.9 points fewer than Saturday's over/under of 59.5 .
+- The 59.8 PPG average total in Beavers games this season is 0.8 points more than this game's over/under.

-- In 2021, games involving the Beavers have averaged a total of 59.8 points, 0.3 more than the set over/under in this contest.

 Arizona State Stats and Trends

-- In Arizona State's 10 games this year, it has four wins against the spread.
+- Arizona State has four wins against the spread in 10 games this season.

-- The Sun Devils are 3-4 ATS when favored by 3 points or more this season.
+- The Sun Devils have been favored by 3 points or more seven times this season and are 3-4 ATS in those games.

-- Arizona State's games this year have hit the over on five of nine set point totals (55.6%).
+- Arizona State's games this year have eclipsed the over/under five times in nine opportunities (55.6%).

-- Arizona State is 4-2 against the spread and 7-0 overall in games when it records more than 26.3 points.
+- Arizona State is 4-2 against the spread and 7-0 overall this season when the team puts up more than 26.3 points.

-- In games that Arizona State amasses more than 388.1 yards, the team is 4-3 against the spread and 6-2 overall.
+- When Arizona State totals more than 388.1 yards, the team is 4-3 against the spread and 6-2 overall.

-- This year, the Sun Devils have turned the ball over 20 times, five more than the Beavers' takeaways (15).

 - Find the latest spread and moneyline odds for Arizona State at SISportsbook.